-Gee led a team of lawyers to get a $117 million jury award—Louisiana’s largest in history for an injury.
+William Gee led a team of lawyers to get a $117 million jury award—Louisiana’s largest in history for an injury.
 Gee has gotten millions of dollars for clients.

 Gee is ranked in top 1% of U.S. attorneys (Rue Ratings), is listed in Best Lawyers in America, and selected to be member of Elite Lawyers of America.

 Gee Law Firm, based in Lafayette, LA, is a plaintiff’s personal injury law firm founded in 1991, which provides legal services to injured maritime workers (offshore and inland), truck/car crash victims, and those hurt by dangerous products.